rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=tcl

-This builds OTAPI.so, which you can use in your Tcl project like so: load ./OTAPI.so OTAPI
+This builds otapi.so, which you can use in your Tcl project like so: load ./otapi.so otapi

 On Linux, I had to install Tcl and Tcl-Dev: apt-get install tcl